 The route of the main trail is shown above in blue.
 The Shore Trail (red) runs along the east lake shore and then along Paran Creek.
 The eastern end of the Shore Trail is near the bridge over Paran Creek.

 The Robert Frost Trail can be walked in either direction.
 The western access is near the Lake Paran swimming area.
 Map to parking here.
 The trail starts at the point where the sidewalk to the beach reverses direction.
 The eastern access is from a parking area that is reached by turning left immediately after entering the entrance drive to the Stone House Museum on Route 7A in Shaftsbury.
 The trail there starts at the parking lot.
 (The separate museum parking lot, located farther down the entrance drive, is reserved for museum visitors.)
+No bicycles are permitted on the Robert Frost Trail.

 The main trail is blazed with blue paint.
 Informational signs are located at intersections with The Shore Trail.